COVID19Tracking/covid-tracking-api/README.md

 A [Cloudflare Worker](https://developers.cloudflare.com/workers/) that makes a requests to get the sheet info and then cleans it up a bit and returns an array of values.

-## Initial Basic API - JSON Endpoints
+## Initial Basic API

+The default response is JSON.
+If you'd like CSV just append `.csv` at the end of the url.
+For example https://covid.cape.io/states.csv

 * States current - https://covid.cape.io/states
 * States daily 4 pm ET - https://covid.cape.io/states/daily